sir-Gollum/CalSync1on1/README.md

 - Calendar names must match EXACTLY (case-sensitive)
 - Run `calsync1on1 --verbose --dry-run` to see all available calendar names
 - Run setup again: `calsync1on1 --setup`

+**"calsync1on1 cannot be opened because the developer cannot be verified"**
+- This happens with downloaded binaries from GitHub releases
+- Remove the quarantine attribute: `xattr -d com.apple.quarantine /path/to/calsync1on1`

 **"No 1:1 meetings found" - Most Common Issue**
 - **CRITICAL**: Set `owner_email` in your config to your actual email address